 Almost all processes in the environment are governed by physico-chemistry influences.
 Thus- deep understanding of such influences is essential in order to overcome severe environmental hazards.
-Prof. Rytwo and his research team had published more than sixty papers in international, peer-reviewed journals, and more than 20 additional publications as book chapters and peer reviewed compilations.
-The group has also submitted 7 different patent applications, part of them already granted and others at PCT or local phase.
+Prof. Rytwo and his research team had published more than 70 papers in international, peer-reviewed journals, and more than 20 additional publications as book chapters and peer reviewed compilations.
+The group has also submitted 9 different patents in more than 20 patent applications, part of them already granted and others at PCT or local phase.
 During the last 15 years had attracted over 2 million € for research from industrial, and academic funding sources.

 Academic Education and Appointments

 1985 B.Sc.Agr.
 Cum Laude, HUJI, Dept. of Soil and Water Sciences.

 1989 M.Sc.Agr.
 Cum Laude, HUJI, Dept. of Soil and Water Sciences

 1994 Ph.D.
 HUJI (Instructors: Prof. Shlomo Nir and Prof. Leon Margulies).

 1995 - Lecturer (till 2001), Senior Lecturer (till 2005), Associate Professor (till 2012) and Full Professor, Faculty of Sciences and Technology, Tel Hai College, Israel.

 1996 Post-doctoral fellowship at ASWCRL –USDA, Beckley, WV (4 months)